-As you evaluate your relationships, maybe you need to repair a damaged friendship.
-You may need to remove a relationship from your life or want to cultivate a new set of friends.
+Maybe you need to repair a damaged friendship, remove a relationship from your life or, cultivate a new set of friends.
 No matter what the state of your current relationships, using goal-setting can help you move forward.

 How can you use goal-setting effectively in your relationships?